dcelasun/dotfiles/README.md

 I have a simple `.bashrc` with some useful features:

-- Start X by logging into `tty1`, no need for fancy display managers like [GDM](https://wiki.archlinux.org/index.php/GDM).
+- Start X by logging into `tty1`, no need for fancy display managers like [GDM](https://wiki.archlinux.org/index.php/GDM) (see `.xinitrc` section below).
 - Tab auto completion for `sudo` and `go`.
 - `vim` as `$EDITOR`.
 - Some useful functions and aliases.

+## .xinitrc

+I have a very simple .xinitrc that sets XDG session type to X11, tells Qt to use the GTK theme and starts session.
+To use it, simply copy it to your `$HOME` and start X with `startx`.

 ## Powerline for Bash